OSGP/open-smart-grid-platform/integration-tests/README.md

-# Integration Tests for OSGP Components and Protocol Adapters.
+# Integration Tests for OSGP Components and Protocol Adapters

 ### Component Description